Skip to main content

 #

 Earlier, I configured Nginx to use the Tailscale VPN IP.
-However, if the VPN flickered, the management page went down.
+If the VPN blipped, the management page went down.

 Switching to 127.0.0.1 (localhost) ensures that if the VPN goes down, the management console is still accessible from the public network.